slamice/wri/hipsters/chapter11.md

 The autumn weather ruffled us as I walked there with her.
 The serenity of the situation was dying down but still trying to grope me in all the wrong places.

-The lady bug skirt Renee wore bunched at her knees.
+The lady bug skirt Renee wore bunched at her knees. ((make her sound gross here))

 The modern couple bore exact resemblance to each other holistically.
-They met on a boat to the island eight years ago.
+They met on a boat to Govener's island eight years ago.
 Their dreams together were spent in cafes, camping, back in her French hometown.
 She accentuated every mutilated word and he drank them all in, a bit dripping down his beard.
 I knew everyone, not by name and barely by face.

 We arrived almost too late at the park and positioned ourselves behind the Parisian mother.
-Her brooch slowly ate at her shirt black jacket, but she didn't notice because her nose was pulled up to the sky by a fish hook.
+Her brooch slowly ate at her shirt black jacket, but she didn't notice because her nose was pulled so high up to the sky by a fish hook.
 She shook, smiling and distraught at her daughter.
 A single bead of sweat dared not come down her wrinkled forehead.

 The ceremony lasted roughly ten minutes.
 The priest put down his beer and settled on the podium, leaning against a stand for bocce players to keep their score.
 It was far enough to ignore their game.

 The sermon raged socio-political arguments at the church.
 A few 'likes' and 'hmm's were thrown in for good measure, all the while the couple smiled into each other's faces.
 Beaming a few beams at their immigrant parents.
 Some of their friends hung their heads low and their backs were turned out on invisible hooks.

 Rice was tossed along with a few slinkies.
-The headed towards a picnic table full of strawberries, cake and salmon.
+They headed towards a picnic table full of strawberries, cake and salmon.

 Suddenly a traveling quartet arrived.
 No one claimed them for the wedding, but they trailed up to us slowly.
 Someone laughed earnestly that this was the bride's French gypsy roots bringing some home with solemn symbols crashing and dancing.
 The oompa loompa band danced forward and stopped in front of the couple.
 The finale was a ten second free jazz sax solo, and they held it out with their hands on their knees with wide eyes, almost in tears.
 No one was speechless and we talked over their looks.